Computer history - 2013

 The RSS/Atom reader Google Reader was discontinued on July 1, 2013.

-On July 6, 2013, Microsoft announced that they were shutting down MSN TV and would be officially closing the service on September 30, 2013.
+On July 6, 2013, Microsoft announced that they were shutting down MSN TV and would officially close the service on September 30, 2013.

 Google Latitude was discontinued on August 9, 2013.